What is posttraumatic stress disorder (PTSD)?

-If you have experienced severe trauma or a life-threatening event, you may develop symptoms of posttraumatic stress, commonly known as posttraumatic stress disorder, or PTSD.
-Maybe you felt like your life or the lives of others were in danger, or you thought that you had no control over what was happening.
-While in the military, you may have witnessed people being injured or dying, or you may have been physically harmed yourself.
+If you have experienced severe trauma or a life-threatening event — whether during a time of war or in a noncombat situation — you may develop symptoms of posttraumatic stress, or what is commonly known as PTSD.
+Maybe during the event you felt as if your life or the lives of others were in danger or that you had no control over what was happening.
+While in the military, you may have witnessed people being injured or dying, or you may have experienced physical harm yourself.

-“Even though I knew they were just fireworks on the 4th of July, to me they still sounded like incoming mortars.
+“Even though I knew they were just fireworks on the Fourth of July, to me they still sounded like incoming mortars.
 It took me right back to my deployment…”

 Some factors can increase the likelihood of a traumatic event leading to PTSD, such as:

 - Being hurt or losing someone you were close to

 - Being physically close to the traumatic event

 - Having a lack of support after the event